riot-control/blog/source/_posts/2014-04-03-practical-object-oriented-design-in-ruby.markdown

 these qualities.

-Another important aspect is to have tests.
+Tests are another important aspect of well designed software.
 You can only refactor your code with confidence if you have tests.
-They also reduce the cost of maintaining your application and supply documentation.
+They also reduce the cost of maintaining your application and they supply documentation.

 "An understanding of object-oriented design, good refactoring skills, and the ability to write efficient tests form a three-legged stool upon which changeable code rests.
 Well-designed code is easy to change, refactoring is how you change from one design to the next, and tests free you to refactor with impunity." - Sandi Metz